-Are business Facebook accounts subject to the advertising parameters of the MRPC?
-Generally, a lawyer posting information about the lawyer or legal services on social media must comply with MRPC 7.1.
+Are Twitter business accounts subject to the advertising parameters of the MRPC?
+A lawyer posting information about the lawyer or legal services on social media must comply with MRPC 7.1.
 RI-276.
-Best practice would be to assume that all lawyer communications on Facebook business accounts are subject to MRPC 7.1 - 7.5, Information About Legal Services.
+Best practice would be to assume that all lawyer communications on a Twitter business account are subject to MRPC 7.1 - 7.5, Information About Legal Services.
 As a reminder, MRPC 7.1 includes communications about the lawyer, the law firm, and any affiliated lawyers.
+Business accounts are designed for marketing.
+A firm business account is, therefore, likely to be considered lawyer advertising.